Factoring vs Quick Pay

 In the trucking industry, customers typically wait 30-90 days after the load delivers to pay the trucking company.
 However, most companies can’t wait 3 months for a paycheck, especially when margins are so thin and there are immediate demands like fuel, tires, and truck maintenance.
-Speeding up cash flow generally requires using to either quick pay or factoring.
+Speeding up cash flow generally requires using to either quick pay or freight factoring.

 Quick Pay – Convenient but Limiting

 Some brokers offer quick pay on their loads.
-“Quick pay” is when a broker advances the trucking company funds for an invoice in exchange for a small fee.
+“Quick pay” is when a broker advances the trucking company for an invoice in exchange for a small fee.
 Quick pay is convenient because both the dispatched load and pay come from the same source.
 In addition, most brokers can get the trucking company paid anywhere from 1-7 days after the load is delivered.
 Waiting a week for cash is much better than waiting a month.

 However, brokers typically only offer quick pay on their loads.
 If the trucking company finds a better paying load elsewhere (unless it also comes from another quick paying broker), they will have to wait the full 30-90 days for payment.
 If the trucking company cannot wait out the load’s pay term, the company may be forced to pass on that load and take a lower paying load from the quick paying broker.
 This catch-22 of taking lower paying loads in order to continue receiving quick pay can cause the trucking company’s growth to stall.
 The other thing to mention is the simple fact that a broker makes its profit by offering you a lower rate for a load than what it is worth.
 By telling them that you need to use quick pay, it hurts your negotiating position.

-Factoring – More Choices but Costs More
+Factoring – More Choices but Usually Costs More Up Front

 The fees for factoring are typically higher than quick pay, but the payment turnaround time is generally faster.
-Most factoring companies can pay trucking companies the same day as delivery.
+Many factoring companies can pay trucking companies the same day as delivery.
 The fastest factoring company can get trucking companies paid an hour after receiving load paperwork.
 In addition, some factoring companies allow trucking companies to submit multiple invoices at the same time, which cuts down the trucking company’s processing cost.

 Pick the Option Best for Your Business